uhm-campus-energy/grid-assignments/tutorial.md

 `backend/`, `frontend/`, `requirements.txt`).
 Paths are relative on purpose so this tutorial doesn't break if the repo is moved or renamed.

+> **No Vercel access needed.**
+> Vercel is only used for the shared production deployment.
+To run the app
+> yourself you only need Python 3, Node, and either the CSV data file or UH
+> network access for the live database.
+Everything below runs entirely on your
+> own machine.

 ## One-time setup

 **Backend** (Python virtual environment):